jrief/django-admin-sortable2/README.md

 makes it very easy to integrate with existing models and their model admin interfaces.

 These admin mixin classes slightly modify the admin views of a sortable model.
-There is no need to derive your model class from a special base model class, nor you have to add a hard coded ordering field to your model.
-Use your existing ordered models, just as you always did.
+There is no need to derive your model class from a special base model class.
+You can use your existing ordered field, just as you always did, or add a new one with any name you like, if needed.

 Build status
 ------------